meonwax/breakout/sublime.md

 * In the *command palette* enable syntax highlighting with *Set Syntax: Lua (Love)*.

 ## Build system
-You can use the simple build system that is provided in the project file `breakout.sublime-workspace`.
+You can use the simple build system that is provided in the project file `breakout.sublime-project`.
 Choose *Tools -> Build System -> Run with LÖVE*.
 Press <kbd>Ctrl</kbd>+<kbd>B</kbd> to run the game.

 ## Fixing Lua indenting